toxicity1985/atoum-documentation/source/fr/asserters/array.inc.rst

                });
          });

 .. note::
-   Ceci n'est disponible qu'à partir de PHP 5.4.
+   This is available from PHP 5.4.

 .. _array-contains: